rumpeltux/hc12fw/README.md

 For flashing we use [esp-stlink](https://github.com/rumpeltux/esp-stlink) (pull requests for other flash methods are welcome).

-To flash your code to the device run `make flash` ().
+To flash your code to the device run `make flash`.
+This will flash the code, but pause execution, so that no output is lost.

-To read the console output, run `swimcat/swimcat.py`.
+To read the console output, run `swimcat/swimcat.py --continue`.

 ## API